mihaeu/gwta/README.md

     # draw 8 more cowboys
     # draw 6 more cowboys and buy one Caracu
     # draw 6 more cowboys and buy one value 3 card
-    # draw 4 more cowboys and buy 2x caracu
+    # draw 4 more cowboys and buy 2x Caracu
     # draw 4 more cowboys and buy 2x value 3 card
     # draw 4 more cowboys and buy 1x Aberdeen-Angus
     # draw 4 more cowboys and buy 1x Franquiero and 1x Caracu